ozum/not-sync/README.md

 - Provides `resync` method for undoing changes.
 - Auto detect cloud storage service from file path.
 - Could use `.nosync` extension for `iCloudDrive`.
+- Minimal CLI.
+For more advanced options, please use [not-sync-cli](https://www.npmjs.com/package/not-sync-cli)

 Below are examples for `node_modules` directory located in a `project`: